 If the holder of an equity award retires, which is defined under our equity plans as leaving the employment of Biogen after reaching age 55 with 10 consecutive years of service, each then outstanding time-based equity award or earned performance-based equity award not yet vested will become immediately vested upon such termination at a rate of 50% of the shares unvested at the time of retirement plus an additional 10% of the shares for each full year of service beyond 10 years of service (and performance-based awards would remain eligible to vest based on actual performance).
-Upon a termination of employment due to death or disability, all unvested time-based equity awards and earned performance-based equity awards remain eligible to vest based on actual performance.
+Upon a termination of employment due to death or disability, all unvested time-based equity awards and earned performance-based equity awards vest in full and all unearned performance-based equity awards remain eligible to vest based on actual performance.
 As of December 31, 2020, Dr. Sandrock and Ms. Alexander were eligible for retirement under our equity plans.